tdewolff/canvas/README.md

 # Canvas <a name="canvas"></a> [![GoDoc](http://godoc.org/github.com/tdewolff/canvas?status.svg)](http://godoc.org/github.com/tdewolff/canvas)

 Canvas is a common vector drawing target that can output SVG, PDF, EPS and raster images (which can be saved as PNG, JPG, ...).
+It can parse SVG path data or LaTeX into paths, with many path manipulation functionality (such as flattening, stroking and dashing).
+Text can be displayed using embedded fonts (TTF, OTF or WOFF) or by converting them to outlines.
+There is also functionality to align and indent text into a rectangle.

 ![Example](https://raw.githubusercontent.com/tdewolff/canvas/master/example/example.png)